3kh0/ext-remover/README.md

 <b>Please Note:</b> This exploit only works on versions below 106, and eariler versions of 102

-The origional site created for this exploit can be found at <a href="https://ltbeef.netlify.app/">ltbeef.netlify.app</a>
+The original site created for this exploit can be found at <a href="https://ltbeef.netlify.app/">ltbeef.netlify.app</a>

-**Instlation**
+**Installation**
-There are several vesions of thisexploit you can use, here are the 2 most common versions:
+There are several vesions of this exploit you can use, here are the 2 most common versions:
 - *Bookmarklets*
     To use a GUI, bookmark one of the below scripts:
     - Ingot